Deshaun Watson is suspended for 11 games. How does the NFL make those decisions?

 A disciplinary officer gathers evidence for a hearing

-A disciplinary officer is jointly appointed by the NFL and the NFL Players Association, the union representing the players.
+A disciplinary officer is jointly appointed by the NFL and the NFL Players Association.

 A hearing follows, in which the officer gathers evidence and determines what actions to take, if any.
 The NFL has 10 days before the hearing to inform the officer, the player and the players association of any recommended punishment, according to the 2020 collective bargaining agreement between the NFL and players union.